Skip to the content

 UK NI Scotland Wales

-Evidence suggests that yoga can enhance muscular strength and body flexibility, promote and improve respiratory and cardiovascular function, reduce stress, anxiety, depression, and chronic pain, improve sleep patterns, and enhance overall well-being and quality of life.
+Yoga can enhance muscular strength and body flexibility.
+It can also improve respiratory and cardiovascular function, reduce stress, anxiety, depression, and chronic pain, improve sleep patterns, and enhance one's overall sense of wellbeing and quality of life.

 Getting started